foodfight/showz/whats-cookin/episode_32.md

 * There are a number of [Breaking Changes in Chef 11](http://wiki.opscode.com/display/chef/Breaking+Changes+in+Chef+11), be sure to check the wiki for a running list of these changes.
 [Daniel DeLeo](https://twitter.com/kallistec) recently posted a message on the Chef mailing list that goes into some detail on the [changes to attributes in Chef 11](http://lists.opscode.com/sympa/arc/chef/2012-10/msg00427.html).
 TL;DR - You may need to change the way you assign node attributes.

+* [Seth Vargo](https://twitter.com/svargo) has released version 0.0.4.
+Fauxhai is the gem you should be using to mock out ohai data in your chef testing.
+The latest release includes more operating systems with thanks to [Joshua Timberman](http://twitter.com/jtimberman), [Eric Wolfe](https://twitter.com/atomic_penguin), and [Mike Fiedler](https://twitter.com/mikefiedler).

 ### Upcoming Meetup Groups and Events

 ###  Special Offers